sky-uk/kafka-topic-loader/README.md

 The config in [`reference.conf`](src/main/resources/reference.conf) can be overridden by providing your own `application.conf`.

-By default, Akka's `ConsumerConfig` will inherit the consumer `client.id` from the application kafka-topic-loader is running from.
+By default, Pekko's `ConsumerConfig` will inherit the consumer `client.id` from the application kafka-topic-loader is running from.
 To separate the client id of your application and the kafka-topic-loader, provide it in your `application.conf`:

 ```hocon
 topic-loader {